patrickmryan/team-coffee-reinvent21/README.md

 ## Desired features
 While our prototype is limited to only offering solar power estimates, there is support to produce similiar estimates for wind power.
 This will offer a more complete picture of the potential of converting to renewable soureces.

+## Impact - enviornmental sustainability
+wind&sun makes it easy to see the impacts of larger scale conversion to renewable energy.
+It is our experience that when something is easy, it is more likely to be implemented.

+## Impact - social sustainability
+wind&sun empowers smart decisions around converting to sustainable energy sources, leading to decresing the carbon footprint of households, organizations, and communities.
+## Innovation
+wind&sun takes the ideas of existing applications (eg project sunroof) and increases scale.
+With wind&sun, the impact of going green is visible not only on the level of the individual, but on the level of neighborhoods, corperations, or municipalities.
+## Data usage
+wind&sun uses the the [NREL National Solar Radiation Database](https://registry.opendata.aws/nrel-pds-nsrdb/) to provide solar potential estimates for carbon reduction calculations.
+## Architecture
+wind&sun is lightweight by design, leveraging AWS lambda and next js to minimize resource usage.
+## Readiness
+While currently wind&sun is a limited prototype, there are [additional datasets](https://registry.opendata.aws/nrel-pds-wtk/) to support providing estimates for the adoption of wind power.